mozilla/experimenter/cirrus/README.md

    - `CIRRUS_FML_PATH`: The file path to the feature manifest file.
 Set it to `./feature_manifest/sample.fml.yaml` or specify the correct path to your feature manifest file.
    - `CIRRUS_SENTRY_DSN`: Replace `dsn_url` with the appropriate DSN value.
    - `CIRRUS_INSTANCE_NAME`: Replace with the instance name.
+   - `CIRRUS_ENV_NAME:` Replace with the concatenation of project and environment name

    Adjust the values of these variables according to your specific configuration requirements.